Change Started

 Early Childhood

-He quoted Ramayana, and asked his mother, if God Ram embraced Guhaka, a chandal (considered untouchable), what stops them?
+He quoted the Ramayana and asked his mother if God Ram had embraced Guhaka, a chandal (considered untouchable), what stopped them?
 His mother, Putlibai, was unable to respond.

 Propagating Cleanliness

-While there was a great chance that it would spread to his home state, Gujarat as well, Gandhi offered his service of improving sanitation.
+While there was a great chance that it would spread to his home state, Gujarat, as well, Gandhi offered his services to improve sanitation.

-Back then people used to excrete anywhere and everywhere; there were extremely despicable conditions.
-He stressed the need to keep homes and surroundings clean, with special emphasis on latrines and toilets.
+Back then, people used to excrete anywhere and everywhere; there were extremely despicable conditions.
+He emphasised the importance of keeping homes and surroundings clean, with a special focus on latrines and toilets.

-He pointed to the people that the main cause of many diseases was the unhygienic conditions of toilets.
-He suggested using two separate buckets for urine and night soil, which many residents started following, and gradually things started changing for the better.
+He pointed out that the leading cause of many diseases was the unhygienic conditions of toilets.
+He suggested using two separate buckets for urine and night soil, which many residents began to follow, and gradually, things started to change for the better.

 Days in South Africa

-During his stay in South Africa with his family, there were only western toilets that had no water outlet, and a chamber pot was used for the excreta.
+During his stay in South Africa with his family, there were only Western-style toilets that had no water outlet, and a chamber pot was used for disposing of excreta.

-Notwithstanding his wife Kasturba’s reluctance, he compelled her to help him ensure that the chamber pot was cleaned, which was used by his colleagues.
+Notwithstanding his wife, Kasturba’s reluctance, he compelled her to help him ensure that the chamber pot used by his colleagues was cleaned.

 Picking broom

-In one of the Congress sessions in Calcutta, he observed many delegates using the verandah in front of their room as latrines, without any inhibition.
+During one of the Congress sessions in Calcutta, he observed many delegates using the verandah in front of their rooms as latrines without any inhibition.
 Gandhi, dressed in his Western attire, took a broom and started cleaning the area, putting many onlookers to shame.

 This was not just one occasion when he picked the broom; on countless other occasions, he assumed the role of a sweeper, scavenger, and sanitation worker.